yuukiiwa/nf-core-koreaworkshop/README.md

 docker info
 ```

 *if you encounter any problem with the installation, please look for Yuk Kei (likely in a red hoodie and a yellow backpack) after the talks on Jan 31. between 17:20-18:00.
-We will set up a table at KOGO to potential troubleshooting.*
+We will set up a table at KOGO for potential troubleshooting.*

 ## Pipeline output